-The chemical circuit is plumbed into the tank for agitation to keep the solution mixed or to the rotating ball wash heads for washing or rinsing the tank.
 A solenoid to each boom controls the flow to the wings and a butterfly valve and flow sensor maintains the system pressure.
 Nozzles along the wings, distribute the chemical solution over the field.
 A screen in the line next to the pump and after the solenoids removes contaminants from the system.
 The chemical system controller is mounted in the tractor cab for easy operation.

 The booms attach to and are suspended from the back of the frame.
-The inner booms swing back at right angles to the frame for field operation.
+The inner booms swing forward at right angles to the frame for field operation.
 The outer booms pivot up and out for field operation.
 The wing extensions swings back if they hit an obstruction.

 The boom position controller mounts in the cab for easy operation.
-An adjustable axle provides a wheel spacing of 62, 80 and 120 inches.